-If you are going on a winter sports holiday – or even a trip to Lapland – you’ll have to make sure you have the right travel insurance in place before you leave.
+If you’re going on a winter sports holiday – or even a trip to Lapland – you’ll have to make sure you have the right travel insurance in place before you leave.

 Taking part in sports like skiing and snowboarding increases your risk of injury while travelling.
 That’s why most insurers don’t offer winter sports cover as standard.
 The best ski insurance covers you for all the same things as regular travel insurance, but there are extras.
 These extras cover you for the riskier situations linked to winter sports.

 Skiing (including cross country)

 Dog sledding (such as husky rides)